zesty-io/live-editor/README.md

 ></script>
 ```

-# ✨ Example
+# ✨ Quickstart

-Example Usage in React
+Using React

 ```jsx
 import { ZestyLiveEditor } from "@zesty-io/live-editor"